-Using Outlook for iOS and Android in the Government Community Cloud
+Using Outlook for iOS and Android in the Government Community Cloud in Exchange Online

 This article covers how to:

 - Enable Outlook for iOS and Android for Office 365 GCC customers.

 - Unlock non-FedRAMP compliant features, if needed.

 Enabling Outlook for iOS and Android for Office 365 GCC customers

 GCC (Moderate, High, and Department of Defense) customers can leverage Outlook for iOS and Android without any special configuration.

 For Office 365 GCC customers who are not currently using Outlook for iOS and Android, enabling the app requires unblocking Outlook for iOS and Android in the organization, downloading the app on users' devices, and having end users add their account on their devices.

 Remove any restrictions placed within your Exchange environment that may be blocking Outlook for iOS and Android by updating your Exchange mobile device access rules or any relevant Azure Active Directory Conditional Access policies so that the app is no longer blocked.
 See Securing Outlook for iOS and Android in Exchange Online for information about enabling Outlook as the only mobile messaging client in an organization.

 2. Download and install Outlook for iOS and Android